-An important factor in implementing a cybersecurity program is effective change management.
-Emerson's cybersecurity leaders have compiled this brief guide based on the Start-Stop-Continue change management model to help you lead organizational change and take immediate steps to make your operations more secure.
+An important factor in implementing a cybersecurity program is change management.
+Emerson's cybersecurity leaders for the DeltaV[TM] distributed control and safety instrumented systems have compiled this brief guide based on the Start-Stop-Continue Change Management model to help you lead organizational change and take immediate steps to make your operations more secure.
 Every organization is at a different point in the cybersecurity journey.
 While not all points will reflect where you are in your journey, take this guide as a reminder to continue that evolution to a cybersecurity-aware organization.